What is a PDoS Attack?

 Some malicious trolls may find these permanent disabling attacks more effective than taking the route via distributed devices.
 The Netherlands drew a line in the sand when it accused Russia of cyberwar although the latter claimed ‘a misunderstanding’.

 And finally, we must learn to become smarter and more vigilant.
 That brings us to the core of this article.
-How do we know when we are under an attack on our DoS?
+How do we know when we are under threat from a PDoS attack?

 What Are the Symptoms of a Denial-of-Service Attack?